felixbarring/VoxelGame/README.md

 Currently only tested on my Ubuntu machine.
 Instructions for Windows and Fedora will likely come sometime in the future.

-The 'resources ' folder is not currently supplied for copyright reasons.
-Cmake and OpenGL dependencies needs to be installed.
+Cmake and SFML needs to be installed.

 Instructions on how to build on Ubuntu:

 ```
-sudo apt-get install cmake make g++ libx11-dev libxi-dev libgl1-mesa-dev libglu1-mesa-dev libxrandr-dev libxext-dev
+sudo apt-get install cmake make g++ libsfml-dev
 git clone --recursive https://github.com/felixbarring/VoxelGame
 cd VoxelGame/scripts
 bash setupBuild.sh